Community remembers murder victim Michael Land at vigil

-“We couldn’t believe it,” said Ayesha Stewart, who is the mother of eight-year-old Michael Land Jr. “Like still to this today…I’m processing.”
+“We couldn’t believe it,” said Ayesha Stewart, who is the mother of 8-year-old Michael Land Jr. “Like still to this today…I’m processing.”

 Hundreds of people showed their support at the vigil Wednesday.